cephcyn/alignpaper/documentation/multiple_alignment.md

   N = height/depth of the collapsed word trie
   Create N new alignment table columns to replace the original column-to-be-split For each phrase in the old column:
-    Get the list corresponding to tracing the phrase out in the collapsed word trie (if right-to-left, reverse the list) Write list element X into column X (if right-to-left, write element X into column N-X)
+    Get the list corresponding to tracing the phrase out in the collapsed word trie, padding the tail end of the list with blank strings (if right-to-left, pad the head of the list)
+    Write list element X into column X
 ```

 ### <a id="mergeCol"></a>Alignment column merging (mergeCol)